michbur/AmyloGram/README.md

 Predict amyloid proteins
 -------------------------

 AmyloGram predicts amyloid proteins using n-gram encoding and random forests.
-The implemented algorithm can be accessed as a web-based service http://www.smorfland.uni.wroc.pl/shiny/AmyloGram/.
+It can be also accessed as a web-based service http://www.smorfland.uni.wroc.pl/shiny/AmyloGram/.

 Local instance of AmyloGram
 ------------------------
-AmyloGram can be also used locally as the R package.
-It can be installed from CRAN using:
+AmyloGram can be used installed from CRAN as the R package:

 ```R
 install.packages("AmyloGram")